The mixing time of the switch Markov chains: a unified approach: Introduction

 where $\mathds{1}_x$ is the $x^\text{th}$ unit vector. \end{definition} Without proof we state, that the notion of $P$-stability does not change even if we require

 With a bit of care, Definition~\ref{def:Pstable} generalizes to bipartite and directed degree sequences: we require that the realizations of perturbed degree sequences are also bipartite or directed, respectively.
-In a forthcoming paper we will study $P$-stability in detail, but here we confine ourselves to the following observation, some statements and their direct consequences.

-Amanatidis and Kleer~\cite{AK18} introduced and studied \emph{strong stability} of unconstrained and bipartite degree sequences and proved that strongly stable degree sequences are $P$-stable.
-The definition of strong stability is given at the beginning of Section~\ref{sec:regions}.

 Informally, a class of \UC\ sequences is $P$-stable if making slight perturbations to the degree sequence from a $P$-stable class cannot increase the number of realizations too much.
-Thus $P$-stability is a property of the degree sequences directly, in the sense that it only cares about the number of their (perturbed) realizations.
-Strong stability, in contrast, requires the existence of some structure \emph{in each realization} of the perturbed degree sequences.
+Thus $P$-stability is a property of the degree sequences directly, in the sense that it only cares about the number of their (perturbed) realizations. \begin{theorem}[proved in Section~\ref{sec:appl}] The switch Markov chain is rapidly mixing on $P$-stable unconstrained, bipartite, and directed degree sequence classes. \end{theorem}

+For the sake of transparency, we would like to mention that we were aware that a quirky proof of Theorem~\ref{thm:unified} for the bipartite and directed models can be read out already from~\cite{linear-pre,linear} (Erdős, Mezei, Miklós and Soltész, 2018).
+However, that paper used a complicated and opaque technique for describing the switch sequence (Section~\ref{sec:switch-sequence}), which cannot be applied to unconstrained degree sequences.
+Instead of publishing an immature proof for the bipartite and directed cases, we opted to find a unified proof which naturally accommodates unconstrained degree sequences too.

+\textbf{Comparison with previous results.} Amanatidis and Kleer~\cite{AK19,AK20} introuced and studied the concept of \emph{strongly stable} degree sequences.
+In contrast with $P$-stability, strong stability requires that for any realization of the perturbed degree sequence there exists a realization of the original degree sequence such that the two graphs are not too different.
+The precise definition of strong stability is given at the beginning of Section~\ref{sec:regions}.
+In~\cite{AK19,AK20}, it is shown that strongly stable degree sequences are $P$-stable.
 It is not known whether these concepts of stability are equivalent.

-Amanatidis and Kleer~\cite{AK18} established rapid mixing of the switch Markov chain on strongly stable unconstrained and bipartite degree sequences.
-We prove that the switch Markov chain is rapidly mixing for the possibly-larger class of $P$-stable unconstrained, bipartite, and directed degree sequences, using a unified machinery which covers all previously-known results.

-\begin{theorem}[proved in Section~\ref{sec:appl}] The switch Markov chain is rapidly mixing on $P$-stable unconstrained, bipartite, and directed degree sequence classes. \end{theorem}
+\begin{theorem*}[\cite{AK19,AK20}, Amanatidis and Kleer, 2020] The switch Markov chain is rapidly mixing on strongly stable unconstrained and bipartite degree sequence classes. \end{theorem*}

-Until recently, all classes for which Conjecture~\ref{conj:rapidmix} have been proved are strongly stable, or $P$-stable directed degree sequences.
-(Strong stability for directed degree sequences is not defined in~\cite{AK18}.)
-However, Erd{\H o}s et al.~\cite{EGMMS} describe a class of non-$P$-stable degree sequences for which the switch chain is rapidly mixing.